About the UFV Alumni Association

 UFV is a public post-secondary institution offering certificates, diplomas, bachelor’s and master’s degrees.
 There are 100 programs spanning arts, business and professional studies, sciences, health sciences, applied and technical studies, trades, continuing education and upgrading.

-UFV has campuses in Abbotsford, Chilliwack, Hope and Mission, British Columbia, Canada, as well as Chandigarh, India.
+UFV has campuses in Abbotsford, Chilliwack, Hope and Mission, British Columbia, Canada, with connections to Fraser Valley India in Chandigarh.